bradallenfisher/dmd-course-materials/projects/toolkit_design_project.md

 ![Photo of an old collection of tools hanging on a wall](https://unsplash.it/3000/1500?image=284)
 ## Project brief

 In this project, you will be designing a toolkit.
 Toolkits are developed as a means to help people put learned concepts into practice.
-This project will result in the development of a toolkit that includes two step; a concept teaching step and an implementation step.
+This project will result in the development of a toolkit that includes two steps; a concept teaching step and an implementation step.
 You will help users of your toolkit generate ideas and then put those ideas into action.

 Project must contain a set of step-by-step, visual instructions specifying an approximate time it should take a person to complete each step.

 ### Scope and constraints

 You will be creating a web-based toolkit that uses hyperlinks and principles of narrative to guide a person through the use of the toolkit.
-Must follow accessibility guidelines.
+The toolkit must follow accessibility guidelines.
 The toolkit must be feasible for a person to complete in an hour.

 ### Example project